 The 4th Grade Challenge, in its eighth year, teaches students about ways to combat obesity, such as proper nutrition, adequate exercise and healthy habits, such as staying smoke free.
 Statistics have shown that at this age, children start to develop habits (both good and bad) they will have for the rest of their lives.
 Mosaic Life Care believes that by influencing students in a healthy way now, we will empower them to Live Life Well in the future.

 As you may know, the Community Health Needs Assessment (CHNA) identified the top three health needs in St. Joseph.
 They were mental health services, access to health resources and education and adult and childhood obesity.
 Because of this feedback on the CHNA, last year Mosaic Life Care expanded the 4th Grade Challenge to eight additional area schools including St. James, St. Francis, Cathedral and St. Paul Lutheran schools in St. Joseph and John Glenn, Amazonia, Helena and Minnie Cline elementary schools in the Savannah School District.
 Last year, the program also expanded to St. Joseph Christian School and Avenue City Elementary.

 In total, Mosaic Life care will visit 26 schools each year.
 The 4th Grade Challenge returns in January 2016 for the Spring semester.

-Please email Claire Perry at email@example.com if you are interested in volunteering for the 4th Grade Challenge.
+Please email Claire Clark at firstname.lastname@example.org if you are interested in volunteering for the 4th Grade Challenge.